masikh/world-peace-project/README.md

 ### The World Peace hypothesis

 ```
-If everybody in the world thinks about peace then world peace is within reach.
+If everybody in the world tries to contribute to the World Peace Project then world peace is actually atainable.
 ```

 # The Humor of World Peace

 - Self referential jokes such as this one here.
 - Induction jokes such as the next one.
--
+- One Project to rule them all, One Ring to find them, One Ring to bring them all and in the darkness bind them

 # Possible sources of funding

 -

 # See also